 2016 RFP Release Date: November, 2015

 Project Duration: Summer 2016 (all work and reporting must be completed by October 1, 2016)

 The California State University Program for Education and Research in Biotechnology (CSUPERB) recognizes that research experience is critical to engaging and graduating students interested in biotechnology careers.
 The focus of this program is to increase the number of undergraduate students that have access to a full-time research experience.

 The Presidents’ Commission Scholars program aims to support CSU undergraduate scholars during the summer of 2016.
 Students will conduct biotechnology-related laboratory-, field-, clinic- or community-based research.

-The Presidents’ Commission Scholars program is open to rising sophomore or junior CSU undergraduates in "good standing" who are either freshmen or sophomores at the time the proposal is submitted on February 11, 2015.
-Eligible students must plan to remain at his or her CSU campus for at least one more academic term after the summer of 2014.
+The Presidents’ Commission Scholars program is open to CSU undergraduates in "good standing" who are either freshmen or sophomores at the time the proposal is submitted on February 11, 2015.
+Eligible students must plan to remain at his or her CSU campus for at least one more academic term after the summer of 2015.